IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 ## 1:52.1 BasicAudit Actors and Content

 Figure 52.1-1 shows the actors directly involved in the Basic Audit Log Pattern Profile and the relevant transactions between them.
-Note that the actors in this profile are the same as the actors defined in the [ATNA Profile \[ITI TF-1: 9\]](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) and [Add RESTful ATNA (Query and Feed) Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA.pdf).

 <div>
 {%include ActorsAndTransactions.svg%}